 Hismanoglu, M. (2006).
 Current perspectives on pronunciation learning and teaching.
 Journal of Language and Linguistic Studies, 2(1), 101-110.

 Joseph, S., & Uther, M. (2006).
 Mobile language learning with multimedia and multi-modal interfaces.
-Proceedings of the IEEE International Workshop on Wireless and Mobile Technologies in Education (pp. 16-17), Greece, Athens.
+In IEEE International Workshop on Wireless and Mobile Technologies in Education (pp. 16-17).
+Greece, Athens.

 Miangah, T. M., & Nezarat, A. (2012).
 Mobile-assisted language learning.
 International Journal of Distributed and Parallel Systems, 3(1), 309-319.